TimotheeCharrierElsys/YOLO-FPGA-VHDL/docs/source/source/RTL/conv/conv_layer.rst

      - t_vec(0 to CHANNEL_NUMBER - 1)(2 * BITWIDTH - 1 downto 0)
      - Intermediate signal to hold the output of each MAC unit for each channel.
    * - r_count
-     - integer
+     - integer range 0 to KERNEL_SIZE * KERNEL_SIZE - 1
-     - Counter for the MAC operations.
+     - Counter for o_valid data

 Processes